-If you or your family member is suffering the burden of mesothelioma as a result of asbestos exposure in the workplace or otherwise, a mesothelioma lawsuit may be the right course of action for you and your family.
+If you or your family member is suffering the burden of mesothelioma due to asbestos exposure in the workplace or otherwise, a mesothelioma lawsuit may be the right course of action for you and your family.

 There are two types of mesothelioma lawsuits: a personal injury lawsuit and a wrongful death lawsuit.
 These lawsuits allow cancer patients or their loved ones to seek compensation from the company or companies responsible for exposing them to asbestos.
 The average compensation in mesothelioma cases that go to trial is $2.4 million.